Tiffany Valentine: Season Two

 On the way to get Glenda and Nica, they stop at a truck stop to get food where Tiffany learns Jennifer Tilly is wanted for murder and panics when she starts getting recognized by the cashier and a customer.
-Rushing back to her car where Glen and Jennifer are waiting she begins to device a plan to switch bodies with Jennifer Tilly as she can only transfer her soul into a Wedding Belle doll due to the rules of Damballa where one’s soul can only be transferred into a similar host.
+Rushing back to her car where Glen and Jennifer are waiting she begins to devise a plan to switch bodies with Jennifer Tilly as she can only transfer her soul into a Wedding Belle doll due to the rules of Damballa where one’s soul can only be transferred into a similar host.
 Trying to take off the car fails to start and while being repaired Jennifer Tilly escapes only to be killed by an oncoming truck, making Tiffany incapable of transferring her soul.
-Her and Glen then head off to the school where Lexy, Devon and Jack are and once there, Nica tries to murder Tiffany for her captivity and removal of her arms and legs only for Glen to jump in the way of the bullet, accidentally being hit instead.
+Her and Glen then head off to the school where Lexy, Devon and Jake are and once there, Nica tries to murder Tiffany for her captivity and removal of her arms and legs only for Glen to jump in the way of the bullet, accidentally being hit instead.
 Tiffany and Glenda together lift Glen up and take off to get Glen help.

 While Glen is in the hospital, Tiffany goes into hiding when Glenda calls her to update her on Glen’s condition.
 They both decide to sneak Tiffany into the hospital to perform the Damballa chant to put Glen and Glenda’s souls back into their original doll.
 Tiffany disguises herself as a doctor to enter into Glen’s room but before she has a chance to do anything the officer who was guarding the door walks in, recognizes Tiffany as Jennifer Tilly and is about to arrest her but Glenda smashes a flower vase on his head knocking him out then uses defibrillator paddles to electrocute him as the water he is drenched in causes his head to burst into flames.
 Tiffany finally completes the ritual, leaving Glen and Glenda's human bodies devoid of their souls as they are combined into the doll.
 They are hidden back into the luggage, allowing Tiffany to smuggle them out.
 Returning to a hotel room, Tiffany gives them a makeover as they decide to go by a new name, "GG".
 With their new freedom, they announce to Tiffany their plans to travel to England to explore their roots.
 GG says their goodbyes to their mother, and finally heads off on their own.